BlockHeads’ Recommended Resource Ecosystem

 Procedural application • Real-world implementation • ED-focused

-At BlockHeads, we believe advancing ultrasound-guided regional analgesia in the emergency department is built on a combination of strong education, thoughtful application, shared clinical experience, and ongoing research.
+Advancing ultrasound-guided regional analgesia in the emergency department is built on a combination of education, clinical experience, and ongoing research.

 Highland EM Ultrasound is one of the most established and respected platforms in emergency medicine ultrasound education.
 Their content has played a foundational role in how clinicians learn ultrasound anatomy, probe positioning, and image acquisition.